gndec-yjs/CE-Excel/Contents/Module4.md

 # 📚 Summary

-By the end of this module, students have successfully applied Microsoft Excel to solve both everyday and engineering-related problems.
+During this module, students applied Microsoft Excel to solve practical real-life and basic engineering problems.

-The exercises completed during this session demonstrate how spreadsheets can automate calculations, improve accuracy, reduce manual effort, and assist engineers in making informed decisions.
+By integrating formulas, functions, formatting, and logical thinking, participants learned how Excel can automate calculations, improve accuracy, reduce manual effort, and support engineering decision-making.

-This marks the completion of the **Microsoft Excel for Civil Engineering Applications** training programme.
+This concludes the **Microsoft Excel for Civil Engineering Applications** training programme.

 ---